-- Choose any of the following types of Medicare plans: - Another Medicare health plan with or without prescription drug coverage - Original Medicare with a separate Medicare prescription drug plan - Original Medicare without a separate Medicare prescription drug plan - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+- Most people with Medicare can end their membership only during certain times of the year.
+Because you have Medicaid, you can end your membership in our plan any month of the year.
+You also have options to enroll in another Medicare plan any month including: - Original Medicare with a separate Medicare prescription drug plan, - Original Medicare without a separate Medicare prescription drug plan (If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.), or - If eligible, an integrated D-SNP that provides your Medicare and most or all of your Medicaid benefits and services in one plan